eclipse-archived/golo-lang/tutorials/dynamicobjects.md

 ✋ **To run it**, type this command: `golo golo --files 03-dynamicobjects-constructors.golo`

-ℹ️ more about sinamic objects: https://golo-lang.org/documentation/next/#_dynamic_objects
+ℹ️ more about dynamic objects: https://golo-lang.org/documentation/next/#_dynamic_objects

 **This is the end of the "DynamicObjects' tutorial"**.
 You can retrieve the source code here: [resources/dynamicobjects](resources/dynamicobjects).